chanzuckerberg/czid-bench/README.md

 An even more detailed summary, including all ISS options, is generated in json format.

-## For IDseq developers: automated testing of IDseq Portal
+## For CZ ID developers: automated testing of CZ ID Portal

 Just upload an output folder to `s3://czid-bench/<next-number>` and add an entry for it to `s3://czid-bench/config.json` to specify frequency and environments in which that test should run.

-## scoring an IDseq Portal Run
+## scoring an CZ ID Portal Run

-After a benchmark sample has completed running through the IDseq Portal, the QC pass rate and recall per benchmark organism can be scored by running, e.g.,
+After a benchmark sample has completed running through the CZ ID Portal, the QC pass rate and recall per benchmark organism can be scored by running, e.g.,
 ```
 czid-bench-score <project_id> <sample_id> <pipeline_version:major.minor>
 ```